WWE Cruiserweight Championship (1996–2007): Brand designation history

 Following the introduction of the brand split on March 25, 2002, all titles in WWE became exclusive to either the Raw or SmackDown! brand.

+Belt design

+The original design of the title has a blue with gold imprinting of the earth in the middle with the word world above it in the center plate that's gold squarely surrounded by the color black, It also has the word wrestling champions under the blue earth in that same way.
+It also has the word cruiserweight in the middle that's gold and the center with a circle-ish red surrounding it in the center of the earth and the side plates are a square-ish gold with the WCW Logos on the side that are a thick red with one extra side plate on the right side that's smaller than them all.
+All of the plates on the title are gold mainly with indented designs, colors & wordings.

+The 2002–2007 design of the title is similar to the first but with 4 side plates minus an earth in the middle and WWE Logos on the side plates (On two only closest to the center plate minus the two out-ist) and in the middle plate at the top.

 Reigns

-Gregory Helms had the longest reign at 385 days.
+Gregory Helms' third reign was the longest reign at 385 days (384 days as recognized by WWE).
 Helms won the championship at the 2006 Royal Rumble in a Cruiserweight Open, despite originally being a member of the Raw brand; he transferred to SmackDown! in conjunction with winning the title.
-He lost it in a Cruiserweight Open at No Way Out in 2007, thirteen months later, to Chavo Guerrero Jr. Psicosis had the shortest title reign, holding it for approximately one hour.
+He lost it in a Cruiserweight Open at No Way Out in 2007, thirteen months later, to Chavo Guerrero.
+Psicosis had the shortest title reign, holding it for approximately one hour.
 Rey Mysterio Jr. had the most reigns at eight, spread across both WCW and WWE (five reigns in WCW and three in WWE).
 Three women held the championship; Madusa and Daffney both had reigns in WCW, while Jacqueline was the only woman to win it after it became a WWE championship.